its-webhosting/wordpress-github-updater/README.md

     * Save the previously installed version in the options and add a UI button for a two-click undo of an upgrade (first click on the button, second click to confirm the reversion).
     * Allow picking and moving to any available-and-compatible version from a dropdown list of all plugin releases (check WordPress and PHP version requirements).
     * Add WP CLI commands for these.
+* Add support for non-SemVer version numbers.
+* Add a setting to specify a fork of the `wordpress-github-updater-demo` plugin repo to check for updates instead of the plugin's official repo.
-* Add PSR-4 compatibility and get rid of the `.autoload.files` hack.
+* Add PSR-4 compatibility, get rid of the `.autoload.files` hack, and get rid off the fallback `Comparator` function.
 This will probably be a breaking change for a 2.0 release.